-Days after her daughter was born, Candy, her newborn daughter and her daughter’s father found themselves facing homelessness and moved into one of the D.C. hotels that operate as an overflow shelter.
+Days after her daughter was born, Candy found herself facing homelessness along with her newborn daughter and her daughter’s father.
+They were able to move into one of the D.C. hotels the city contracts to operate as an overflow shelter.

 The Virginia Williams Family Resource Center is the D.C.
 Department of Human Services’ entry point for all families experiencing homelessness.
 During the family’s first visit to Virginia Williams, they were told they did not qualify for assistance because they were not evicted or technically homeless.